hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Order does matter.
 You need to put the longest matching rules first.

 [1:06:25](#n9JkSF69_iJHuP7GyRtZm9M7hilUi3UygXVWrUCOd_s) <gltewalt (Greg T)>:
-This is `very` deliberate and basic, down to the simplest I can make it while  I stumble through it - so... don;t make fun of me Ì†ΩÌ∏é
+This is `very` deliberate and basic, down to the simplest I can make it while  I stumble through it - so... don;t make fun of me üòé

 https://gist.github.com/gltewalt/4bdba9588bec79d111bb4056fc209e41